Continuous monitoring: Risk management

-As organizations have set about to institute compliance programs they have learned they must come up with new methods for maintaining that compliance.
+As organizations have set about to institute compliance programs, they have learned they must come up with new methods for maintaining that compliance.
 Continuous monitoring is part of the solution.
-It can be a key component of carrying out the quantitative judgment part of an organization's overall enterprise risk management.
+It can be a key component of carrying out the quantitative judgement part of an organization's overall enterprise risk management.

 Continuous monitoring is the process and technology used to detect compliance and risk issues associated with an organization's financial and operational activities.
 It actively identifies, quantifies and reports control failures such as duplicate vendor or customer records, duplicate payments, and transactions that fall outside of approved parameters.
-A by-product of continuous monitoring is it highlights opportunities to improve operational processes.
+A by-product of continuous monitoring is that it highlights opportunities to improve operational processes.

 Potential benefits

 Timely identification of problems or weaknesses and quick corrective action can help reduce the cost of any required periodic financial, regulatory, and operational reviews to a reasonable level.
-A Financial Executives International (FEI) March 2005 survey indicated it could cost an average of $4.36 million for a company to test for and ensure year-one compliance with Sarbanes-Oxley Act Section 404.
+A Financial Executives International (FEI) March 2005 survey indicated it could cost an average of $4.36 million for a company to test for and ensure year-one compliance with the Sarbanes-Oxley Act Section 404.